pb82/MissMatch/README.md

 ---------------------------------------

   - a(n@x, n@y) matches an array that is composed of exactly two numbers where the first one is bound to the variable 'x' and the second one to 'y'.
-This can be used in the handler function for a pattern:
+This can be used in the handler function of a pattern:

 ```  js
 mm.match(candidate, {